BY LAI DEL ROSARIO

 Through its art programmes and activities, HOME has become a notable catalyst for Manchester’s urban regeneration, attracting international artists and visitors, as well as new businesses, to set up shop around the complex.
 This increased the area’s property value by 30 per cent within a year of its opening.

 While creative hubs drive innovation and economic growth, their unique quality lies in their ability to effect social change.
 More than an average organisation, hubs often have a direct or indirect social impact, be it in terms of making the creative industries thrive, increasing community engagement or regenerating urban neighbourhoods.

-Pineapple Lab, a performance and exhibition space in Makati and home to the producers of Fringe Manila, has developed a programme catering to the LGBTQ community.
-Pineapple Lab Director, Andrei Pamintuan, explains: “We provide a safe space for artistic expression for our homegrown and international LGBTQ artists – a platform where they can develop their own works, delve deeper in their own stories, and engage with audiences in a supportive environment, without feeling 'othered' or trivialised.”
+Pineapple Lab, a performance and exhibition space in Makati and home to the producers of Fringe Manila, has developed a programme catering to the lesbian, gay, bisexual, and transgender (LGBTQ) community.
+Pineapple Lab Director, Andrei Pamintuan, explains: 'We provide a safe space for artistic expression for our homegrown and international LGBTQ artists – a platform where they can develop their own works, delve deeper in their own stories, and engage with audiences in a supportive environment, without feeling 'othered' or trivialised'.